jhucsf/fall2022/assign/assign02.md

 title: "Assignment 2: Drawing functions"
 ---

+*If you are seeing this assignment description, you are seeing it before it is officially released, so please understand that details could change.*

 **Due**:

-* Milestone 1 due TBD
+* Milestone 1 due Tues Sept 20th by 11pm
-* Milestone 2 due TBD
+* Milestone 2 due Thurs Sept 29th by 11pm
-* Milestone 3 due TBD
+* Milestone 3 due Thurs Sept Oct 6th by 11pm

 This is a pair assignment, so you may work with one partner.

 ## Overview

-In this assignment, you will implement functions which perform drawing operations into an in-memory image representation, in both C and assembly language.
+In this assignment, you will implement functions which perform drawing operations into an in-memory image representation, in both C and x86-64 assembly language.

 **Warning**: Assembly language programming is challenging!
 Make sure